Dr Ashlee Christoffersen (BA, MA, PhD)

 Background

-I am a Banting Postdoctoral Researcher at York University (Canada) and Honorary Fellow at the University of Edinburgh.
+I am an Adjunct Professor and PI, "Unequal Opportunities to Advance Equality?" at York University (Canada).
+I was an Honorary Fellow at the University of Edinburgh 2023-2026.
 Prior to completing my PhD, I held research and practitioner roles at the Equality Challenge Unit (now Advance HE), centred (a London-based LGBTQ community development organisation), the Trades Union Congress, and the Institute for Intersectionality Research and Policy, and Health Research and Methods Training Facility, at Simon Fraser University.

 Qualifications